hartleymia/ROBOTICS/MH 25179600 robotics/STUFF TO HAND IN/README.md

 ### 1. A (max 100 word) summary of your solution (describing what the system is doing).

 ### 2. An (optional) installation instruction, in case you use software components or ROS2 packages that are not installed in the provided Docker image.

+### 3. An explanation on how to start your system, detailing all commands and steps necessary to reproduce and run your solution.